wetzler/Learn/Class 1 - Intro to Event Data/answer key.md

 Or try it using [keen.io workbench](https://keen.io/project/527f4a5705cd666b59000003/workbench):
 keen.io.student@gmail.com  password: learningstuff

+### Exercise 6 Questions & Answers

-What's the total revenue from all purchases, excluding the “High Rollers” campaign?  $203.09 What's the total revenue from the Harry Potter campaign? $79.54 How many unique customers made purchases?
+* What's the total revenue from all purchases, excluding the “High Rollers” campaign?  $203.09
+* What's the total revenue from the Harry Potter campaign? $79.54
+* How many unique customers made purchases?
 7
-Which customers purchased the most products? devops.borat@gmail.com Which customers spent the most money? don.draper@scdp.com What are the most popular products? sorting hat & dumbledore hat Are sales increasing or decreasing? decreasing
+* Which customers purchased the most products? devops.borat@gmail.com
+* Which customers spent the most money? don.draper@scdp.com
+* What are the most popular products? sorting hat & dumbledore hat
+* Are sales increasing or decreasing? decreasing